How will retail marketing change after COVID-19?

 how-will-retail-change-after-covid-19

-The optimists believe that if brands play their cards right and respond to this protracted crisis with genuine, impactful, and creative actions, they can emerge from this with a more loyal customer.
-In addition, brands have been forced to undergo a drastic shift towards digital.
-If underlined by the right technical and strategic foundation, this shift could help them deliver, understand, and measure much more sophisticated customer experiences across a wider array of channels—a key differentiator in the age of omnichannel.
+If guided by the right technical and strategic foundation, this shift could help them deliver, understand, and measure much more sophisticated customer experiences across a wider array of channels—a key differentiator in the age of omnichannel.

 The habits of social distancing will carry on

 However, this could provide an opportunity for brands to recalibrate their efforts, bid farewell to legacy approaches, and commit to—or double down on—their digital transformations.
-Indeed, the pandemic has accelerated the migration to e-commerce, as baby boomers and middle-aged consumers, who traditionally prefer to shop in store, have been forced to explore online shopping.
+Indeed, the pandemic has accelerated the migration to e-commerce, as baby boomers and middle-aged consumers, who traditionally prefer to shop in-store, have been forced to explore online shopping.
 According to Rakuten Intelligence, online orders from full-assortment grocery merchants skyrocketed by 210.1% between March 12 to March 15, versus the same period from last year.

 Due to the reliance on digital, brands equipped with the right tools will be able to uncover more insights into their audiences to target more effectively and provide experiences that further separate them from the pack.
 Furthermore, while social distancing has planted fear in some, it may have also left many desperate for interpersonal contact and the normalcy it represents.
 As the pandemic abates, we could even see a surge of traffic to brick-and-mortar as people seek to finally experience being among others once again.

-The benchmark of brand loyalty
+The impact on brand loyalty

-According to the U.S. Department of Labor, unemployment claims in America rose to a record 3.28 million in the week of March 20.
-A Morgan Stanley report also projects American gross domestic product to fall at an annual rate of 30.1% in April-June, and that unemployment could average 12.8% over the period.
-Goldman Sachs is projecting a 24% annualized drop in output in the next quarter.
+• A Morgan Stanley report also projects American gross domestic product to fall at an annual rate of 30.1% in April-June, and that unemployment could average 12.8% over the period.

-Consequently, consumers have begun identifying brands that have shown a commitment to valuing people over profit and providing for their employees during such trying times.
-According to a report by Social Media Link, over 55% of consumers believe they would hold a positive view of brands that keep customers and employees safe.
-Showing empathy (40%) and recognizing the new normal (38%) are some of the other factors that will contribute to a positive brand perception.
+• According to a report by Social Media Link, over 55% of consumers believe they would hold a positive view of brands that keep customers and employees safe.

 As always, brands need to be genuine.
 They shouldn’t paper over the crisis, nor would it suffice to devise a hashtag and secure the platforms of a few influencers.
-They need to identify the concrete ways in which they can help employees, consumers, and communities—and actually do it.
+They need to identify concrete ways by which they can help employees, consumers, and communities—and actually do it.
 Ideal Bite Community Kitchen, a restaurant near Detroit, is donating food to organizations such as Cass Community Social Services (CCSS), a nonprofit organization working with at-risk communities in the city.

 Small retailers must change to sustain